bedrocklinux/bedrocklinux-website/markdown/1.0alpha3/index.md

 =============================

-These are a collection of files used to create and document the third alpha of Bedrock Linux, named "Bosco", which was released on 2012/12/31.
+These are a collection of files used to create and document the third alpha of Bedrock Linux, named "Bosco".
+Bosco should be released within the next month.

 - [Changelog](changelog.html)
 - [Upgrading instructions](upgrade.html)